-4.13 The availability of wharves at Avonmouth docks that handle or could handle aggregates, should be safeguarded through relevant Local Plans.
+- 5.13 The availability of wharves at Avonmouth docks that handle or could handle aggregates, should be safeguarded through relevant Local Plans.
 Similarly, railheads that have been or could be used for the transport of aggregates to and from the West of England by rail should be safeguarded to maintain their potential.
 The only railhead which has been used in fairly recent years for the transport of aggregates is at Tytherington Quarry.
-This is safeguarded by South Gloucestershire Council.
-However Bath and North East Somerset Council are proposing, in their emerging Placemaking Plan, to continue to safeguard a railhead at Westmoreland, Station Road, Bath, as a rail freight facility and interchange.
-It has been used to transfer and transport compacted waste and may have the potential to be used in the transport of aggregates in the future.
-Consideration will be given to the appropriateness of safeguarding other railheads to recognise and maintain their potential for the transport of aggregates
+This is safeguarded by South Gloucestershire Council. - 5.14 Bath and North East Somerset Council continue to safeguard a railhead at Westmoreland, Station Road, Bath, as a rail freight facility and interchange through its Placemaking Plan.
+It has been used previously to transfer and transport compacted waste and may have the potential to be used in the transport of aggregates in the future. - 5.15 Consideration will be given to the appropriateness of safeguarding other railheads to recognise and maintain their potential for the transport of aggregates.